RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 =========================

 In this section, we will walk you through the process of analyzing and inspecting data.
-We will go over the process of modeling and visualing a data set with different set of tools.
+We will go over the process of modeling and visualizing a data set with a different set of tools.
-For this exercies, we will use the World Bank Data on Protecting Minority Investors which was provided to you in the Introduction.
+For this exercise, we will use the World Bank Data on Protecting Minority Investors which was provided to you in the introduction.

 Loading Data into a DataFrame from a CSV File
 ----------------------------------------------

-In the contemporary world, one of the most common ways you will find data is in a **CSV file** format.
-CSV stands for "comma separated value", and this format allows us to share data files in a simple text format.
-To get our first glimpse at **Pandas** and its capabilities, we will be using the data about countries we used in the spreadsheet module.
-A CSV file can be opened in any text editor, however, it is sometimes hard to read.
-Although it is hard to read, the structure makes it really easy to parse for analysis, which we will use to our advantage.
-In the following block of code you will see the first few lines of the raw CSV file for this project.
+One of the most common ways you will find data in the contemporary world is in a **CSV file** format.
+CSV stands for "comma-separated value," This format allows us to share data files in a simple text format.
+To get our first glimpse at **Pandas** and its capabilities, we will be using the data about the countries we used in the spreadsheet module.
+A CSV file can be opened in any text editor; however, it is sometimes hard to read.
+Although it is hard to read, the structure makes it easy to parse for analysis, which we will use to our advantage.
+In the following block of code, you will see the first few lines of the raw CSV file for this project.
 It may look intimidating, but we will unpack it as we go.

 .. code-block:: none